I’m going to get right to the point today, stop eating vegetable and “seed” oils such as:

 Rice bran oil.

-These polyunsaturated oils cause multiple health problems, diseases, an increase in body fat, diabetes, cancer, and inflammation.
+These polyunsaturated oils cause multiple health problems, including an increase in body fat, and inflammation.

 Even though they aren’t really vegetables, these oils are commonly referred to as “vegetable oils.”
 These oils contain very large amounts of biologically active fats called Omega-6 polyunsaturated fatty acids, which are harmful in excess.